thassyopinto/3D-Gantry/README.md

-This is a 3D simulation of a 4-DOF Gantry system.
+This is a 3D simulation of a 4-DOF gantry system.

 **Required Python external packages:**